-While we value the experience that you bring to your studies, we do not have provisions in place to waive credit program requirements based on work experience.
+We value the experience that you bring to your studies, and while we do not have provisions in place to waive credit program requirements based on work experience.

 Some non-credit programs in Continuing Studies, however, recognize a student's combination of work experience and education in the application process.

-UVic's Child Care Services operates the Harry Lou-Poy Complex, which accommodates the children (infants to three-year-olds) of students, faculty and staff.
+UVic's Child Care Services accommodates the children (infants to 12 years of age) of students, faculty and staff.
 Parents who are students are required to be enrolled as a full-time UVic student to be eligible for child care.
-There is a waiting list for spaces.

 Whether you participate in credit or non-credit studies, it's possible to pay as you go, one course at a time and to structure your time in the program and your tuition expenses to suit your needs.
 You should also budget for text books.